laravel-zero/website/source/docs/upgrade.md

 > We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.

+### PHP 7.2.5 required

+The new minimum PHP version is now 7.2.5.

 ### Updating Dependencies

 Update your `laravel-zero/framework` dependency to `^7.0` in your `composer.json` file.

+#### Symfony 5 required

+Laravel Zero 7 upgraded its underlying Symfony components to the 5.x series, which is now also the new minimum compatible version.

+Update any `symfony/*` dependencies to `^5.0` in your `composer.json` file where necessary.

 #### If you are using the Logo component